kevald1963/milestone-4-walkabout/README.md

 *Missing links*

-Various email links and 'How it Works' button, at bottom of Home page, are not wired.
+Various email links and 'How it Works' button, at bottom of Home page, are not wired up.
 Will be done in next phase of development.

 ## Deployment